-In late 2015, we started making “hats” and other items using red and near infrared lights.
-We have been giving them to people to try out.
-At the moment people with the following conditions are using our home-made trans-cranial light hats:
+In late 2015, I started making “hats” and other items using red and near infrared lights.
+They have been given them to people to try out.
+At the moment people with the following conditions are using home-made trans-cranial light hats:

 - Parkinson’s Disease

 - Huntington’s Disease

 - Multiple Sclerosis

 All are extraordinary people, all with hope that something might improve their health, but also with hope that their experience with the lights will translate into useful information for future treatments.